 While many people associate Jerusalem most closely with Israel, Tel Aviv is the country's answer to Manhattan and the beating heart of its culinary, cultural and nightlife scene.
 It's also a beach town – clean beaches run the length of the city – meaning there’s a unique mix of sophistication and relaxation here.
 The ancient city of Jaffa provides an atmospheric counterpoint to Tel Aviv’s soaring towers and famous curved white Bauhaus buildings, a legacy of the 1930s.

 5. Israel's Great Desert Adventures

 Israel's Negev is a visual sight to behold, its stark desert relief home to an infinite variety of beautiful views.
-And eco-tourism and desert adventure touring options abound, from hiking and biking along desert trails to all-terrain jeep trips, camel rides along the ancient frankincense route, rock climbing and rappelling.
+And eco-tourism and desert adventure touring options abound, from hiking and biking along desert trails to all-terrain jeep trips, camel rides along the ancient frankincense route, rock climbing, and rappelling.
 There is also a great range of modern guest cabins and inns, as well as unique spas, to unwind in after a day of desert exploration.

-6. Visit Israel Winter, Spring, Summer or Fall
+6. Visit Israel Winter, Spring, Summer, or Fall

 Its Mediterranean climate makes Israel ideal for all-season travel.
 If summers can be hot, with temperatures reaching 90 degrees in places (and even hotter in desert locales like the Dead Sea), you’re never far from the coast, where it’s always a little cooler.
 And in winter, while much of Europe and the U.S. is shivering, most of Israel basks in sunny temperatures that hover around the 70-degree mark, or warmer in the Red Sea resort of Eilat.
 There are some rainy days, but it’s by and large a dry country.

-7. Events & Festivals in Israel
+7. Events and Festivals

 Israel has an array of cultural events and festivals second to none in the region.
 There’s always something going on and something for every taste.
 Here are some highlights: